A question that is not related to truck accident injuries but comes up often regarding truck accident issues is: Why are big trucks called "semis"?

 - The complicated relationships between parties involved with the truck and its load, such as owners, lessees, shippers, maintenance technicians, and drivers.

 - The special knowledge and training truck drivers must have.
 Truck drivers have to know the safe speeds to travel given certain circumstances and how much room they would need to stop to avoid accidents.
 They must know how to perform the proper maintenance checks that are required after each trip.
 Commercial truck drivers have a limited time in which they can drive before requiring rest.
 They need to keep a logbook that accurately documents each trip.
 Driver fatigue is the most common cause of trucking accidents.
-Distracted drivers are 20 times more probable to be involved in a crash than non-distracted drivers.
+Distracted drivers are 20 times more likely to be involved in a crash than non-distracted drivers.

 - The extensive regulation of interstate trucking by both the state and the federal government.
 Trucks have weight restrictions, road restrictions, and maintenance requirements.
 Trucking companies have to follow federal regulations when it comes to hiring, training, scheduling, as well as maintenance.
 They must follow HAZMAT regulations when they transport hazardous cargo.

 At The Law Offices of Sean M. Cleary, attorney Sean M. Cleary has been tackling complex personal injury cases for more than two decades and focuses the law practice on helping the victims achieve maximum financial recovery.
 If you have a family member who was the victim of an accident involving a semi-truck, you can be assured that our attorney will fight to obtain justice on their behalf.
 Reach out today for a free case evaluation.